Next.js App Router - Complete Setup Guide

 }

-Format: meticulous-simulated-date is RFC 7231 format (e.g., "Fri, 17 May 2024 13:35:20 GMT")
+Format: The simulated date is in RFC 7231 format (e.g., "Fri, 17 May 2024 13:35:20 GMT")

 Testing Determinism Locally